RoryPoulter/A-Level-Project/README.md

 ﻿# A-Level-Project
-A 3D projectile simulator which includes the effect of drag on projectiles in motion.
+3D projectile simulator which includes the effect of drag on projectiles in motion.

+Allow users to save variables to external database file to load presets later.

-Currently in design stage before development.
+Currently in development.